CuBoulder/express_documentation/docs/creating_custom_bundles.md

 ## Releasing Custom Bundle Code

 ### Info File
+There are several keys in the the bundle's info file that need to be considered when creating or updating bundle code.
+The ERUS update and bundle tags need to be included in every bundle in order for that bundle to be deployed correctly.

 #### ERUS Module Update Status
 There are many custom bundles, a.k.a plus bundles, that exist in the Express ecosystem.
 We make issues, plan sprints, and merge code in, but we currently don't have any good process for releasing the code once it's ready to deploy.
 Previously, a developer had to be in the know as to when new code should be pushed to production and which sites needed updating with the new code.